Amnesic shellfish poisoning: Discovery

 ASP was first discovered in humans late in 1987, when a serious outbreak of food poisoning occurred in eastern Canada.
 Three elderly patients died and other victims suffered long-term neurological problems.
 Because the victims suffered from memory loss, the term "amnesic" shellfish poisoning is used.

 Epidemiologists from Health Canada quickly linked the illnesses to restaurant meals of cultured mussels harvested from one area in Prince Edward Island, a place never before affected by toxic algae.
 Mouse bioassays on aqueous extracts of the suspect mussels caused death with some unusual neurotoxic symptoms very different from those of paralytic shellfish poisoning toxins and other known toxins.
 On December 12, 1987, a team of scientists was assembled at the National Research Council of Canada laboratory in Halifax, Nova Scotia.
 Integrating bioassay-directed fractionation with chemical analysis, the team identified the toxin on the afternoon of December 16, only four days after the start of the concerted investigation.

 Possible animal effects

 On June 22, 2006, a California brown pelican, possibly under the influence of domoic acid, flew through the windshield of a car on the Pacific Coast Highway.
 The phycotoxin is found in the local coastal waters.

-Since March 2007, marine mammal and seabird strandings and deaths off the Southern California coast have increased markedly.
-These incidents have been linked to the recent and dramatic increase of a naturally occurring toxin produced by algae.
-Most of the animals found dead tested positive for domoic acid.